KayviaHarriott/instagram-stats/README.md

 - add check for if folder is uploaded to start analyze data button
 - make mobile responsive
 - add dark mode
+- add search bar for not following back and data analysis

 ## Notice